vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD01_DEMO.md

 1. In the virtual machine **20487B-SEA-DEV-A** , on the **Start** screen, click the **Computer** tile to open File Explorer.
 2. Go to **D:\AllFiles\Mod01\DemoFiles\BlueYonderDemo\Setup**.
 3. Double-click the **SetupIIS.cmd** file and wait for the script to finish.
-4. Explain to the students that this script builds the server solutions and deploys them to the local IIS server.
+4. This script builds the server solutions and deploys them to the local IIS server.
 5. In the virtual machine **20487B-SEA-DEV-C** , on the **Start** screen, click the **Visual Studio 2012** tile.
 6. On the **File** menu, point to **Open** , and then click **Project/Solution**.
 7. Go to **D:\AllFiles\Mod01\DemoFiles\BlueYonderDemo\BlueYonder.Companion.Client** ,select the **BlueYonder.Companion.Client.sln** file, and then click **Open**.